ICN Client Architecture: Passport, Keyring, Position, Receipt

 Protocol Interface

-pub trait WalletNodeProtocol {
+trait ClientNodeProtocol {

 // === Authentication ===

-/// Authenticate wallet to node via challenge-response
+/// Authenticate to a node via challenge-response (passport presents the DID; keyring signs)

 fn authenticate(&self, did: &Did, challenge_response: &Signature) -> Session;

-// === State Queries (node serves from its state) ===
+// === State Queries (node serves from its state; all derived, read-only) ===

-fn get_balances(&self, session: &Session) -> Vec<Balance>;
+fn get_positions(&self, session: &Session) -> Vec<Position>;

 /// Get active proposals